 Leaves Falling Off

-Noticing fallen leaves from your Hoya Chelsea is it’s likely a sign of overwatering or sudden changes in environmental conditions.
+Noticing fallen leaves from your Hoya Chelsea?
+This is likely a sign of overwatering or sudden changes in environmental conditions.

 First, check the moisture level of the fresh soil — if it’s constantly damp, reduce the watering frequency and allow the top 1-2 inches of soil to dry out between waterings.
 Stable environmental conditions, including temperature and humidity levels, are also crucial.